Pantone Vs CMYK Colors: What are the Key Differences?

 Offset and Digital Printing

-Also Read: Soft Touch Lamination in Packaging and Print Finishing
+Read More: Soft Touch Lamination in Packaging and Print Finishing

 Key Differences Between Pantone and CMYK Colors

 Comparing Pantone with CMYK enables you to understand the importance of both color models.
 Both models have their significance and usage in printing, but to some extent, they are different.
+Let’s clear the difference between spot and process color.

 1. Color Range and Accuracy

+Pantone, a subtractive color model, offers a standardized system with thousands of precise colors, ensuring consistency and high color accuracy.
 Meanwhile, CMYK is a subtractive color model with a limited range of 4 colors to create a wide range of colors that offers moderate color accuracy.

 2. Printing Process